BetExChange/Client/README.md

 ### Logging In
 #### Requirements:
-- When the user opens the app, then they should be prompted to log in with a valid username and password.
+- When the user opens the app, then they should be prompted to choose a role to log in with (either Buyer or Seller).
-- When the user enters valid credentials and clicks the login button, then they should be logged into the app and granted access.
+- When the user clicks either the "Buyer" or the "Seller" button, then they should be logged into the app and granted access.
-- When the user leaves any field empty or enters invalid credentials, then they should receive an error or prompt to fill out the fields correctly.

-#### Edge Cases:
-- If the user enters invalid credentials, a message should be displayed.
 ---

 ### Logging Out